sovan92/LeetCodePractice/SQL/sqlnotes.md

 | 5        | A5    |B2     |BName2  |
 | 2        | A2    |B2     |BName2  |
 | 3        | A3    |B3     |BName3  |
 * Note : Null is not returned.
+Row is fixed if condition is matched.